Policy parameters set on the policy client

 Skip to main content

-A policy template consists of policy code and a data contract.
+A policy consists of policy code and a data oracle.
 The policy code is written in rego, and contains the logic of the task evaluation returning true or false.
-The data contract runs arbitrary code, including api calls, to return custom data fields that can be used by the policy code.
-These 2 components together make a policy template.
-Below you will find a reference implementation for policy code, syntax and guides on how to write data contracts.
+The data oracle runs arbitrary code, including api calls, to return custom data fields that can be used by the policy code.
+These 2 components together make a policy.
+Below you will find a reference implementation for policy code, syntax and guides on how to write data oracles.

 # Policy parameters set on the policy client